 Concentration in Criminal Justice

 Criminal Justice courses at Coastline are only offered online through our Military/Contact Education Program and designed to meet the needs of our global military community.
-Students not eligible for enrollment in our Military/Contract Education Programs may apply equivalent transferrable Criminal Justice coursework to satisfy requirements.
+Students not eligible for enrollment in our Military/Contract Education Programs: Coastline College offers Criminal Justice courses in collaboration with our sister college, Golden West (GWC).
+Please enroll in Criminal Justice courses via GWC class schedule or apply equivalent transferrable Criminal Justice coursework to satisfy requirements.

 |Students will complete all of the following:|